airtonix/vue-localize/README.md

 - **v-localize**

 ### Mixins
-- **currentLanguage** - VueLocalize provides the global mixin for getting current selected language in your Vue components.
+- **currentLanguage** - VueLocalize provides the global mixin for getting the current selected language in your Vue components.
 Mixin is global so will be injected into **each Vue instance**

 ### Mutations
 - 'SET_APP_LANGUAGE' - VueLocalize contains built-in Vuex submodule, which provides mutation ```SET_APP_LANGUAGE``` to performing language changing.
 Only you have to do for change the language from some method of your Vue components - dispatch the mutation.
 E.g.: